Tsqurt/easyLLVM/README.md

 ## Usage

+## Working Mode

+There are two working modes: traditional workflow mode and atomic mode.

+Traditional workflow mode is the traditional way to use LLVM, you may be familiar with it.
+If you want to use another project management tool, you may want to use this mode: just a simple command line, to read from a file and then output a file.

+Atomic mode is a new mode, which is designed to be used in a project management tool.
+It's a new way to use LLVM, which is more flexible and powerful.

 ### Traditional Workflow Mode

 This mode is the traditional way to use LLVM, input a file, output a file, with customizable configuration for each process.
 For example, you can choose to compile the file using easyLLVM just like you compile it directly with `clang` or `clang++`.